George G. Burkley: Physician to the President

 Burkley headed the Navy-operated Presidential retreat at Camp David during the tenure of President Dwight D. Eisenhower, and served Eisenhower on a 1959 11-nation tour of Asia.
 During the Kennedy administration, he was named assistant White House physician to Janet G. Travell in 1961 then eventually succeed Travell to become Physician to the President in July 1963.

 When Kennedy was assassinated in Dallas, Texas on November 22, 1963, Burkley was present in the motorcade.
 After the assassination, he accompanied Kennedy's body back to Washington and was present during the autopsy for which he was instrumental in choosing its location at Bethesda Naval Hospital.
 He signed the President's death certificate.
 When asked by the JFK Library in 1967 whether he agreed with the Warren Commission regarding the number of bullets which struck President Kennedy he replied, that "I would not care to be quoted on that".
 Burkley, through his attorney, informed the House Select Committee on Assassinations that he believed that there was a conspiracy involved in the killing of the President.
-In the 1990s the Assassination Records Review Board (ARRB), with Burkley's lawyer now deceased, sought out the records related to Burkley held by his lawyer's firm.
+In the 1990s the Assassination Records Review Board (ARRB), with Burkley and his lawyer now deceased, sought out the records related to Burkley held by his lawyer's firm.
 However his daughter declined to sign a waiver that would have allowed the ARRB access.

 After Lyndon B. Johnson became president, Burkley was appointed his personal physician, and in 1965 he was promoted to vice admiral.
 He retired at the end of the Johnson administration in January 1969.